finos/legend/docs/getting-started/installation-guide.md

 ## Maven Install

 This option is for software developers who want to build and run Legend from source.
-Instructions can be found [here](maven-install.md).

 ### Installation Guide